-Fort Concho, Texas was established in 1867 along the banks of the Concho River, which was then at the junction of the Butterfield Trail, Goodnight Trail and the Road to San Antonio.
+Fort Concho, Texas, was established in 1867 along the banks of the Concho River, which was then at the junction of the Butterfield Trail, Goodnight Trail, and the Road to San Antonio.
 Constructed under the guidance of Captain G. Hunt and the 4th Cavalry, the post’s objective was to protect frontier settlements, patrol and map the vast West Texas region, and quell hostile threats in the area.
-It replaced Fort Chadbourne, located in present-day Coke County when it was abandoned due to chronic water shortages.
-The site itself was chosen for its strategic location at the junction of the North and Middle Concho Rivers, and because there were five major trails in the vicinity.
+It replaced Fort Chadbourne, located in present-day Coke County, when it was abandoned due to chronic water shortages.
+The site itself was chosen for its strategic location at the junction of the North and Middle Concho Rivers and because there were five significant trails in the vicinity.

-By March 1, 1870, several buildings had been completed, including a commissary and quartermaster storehouse, hospital, five officers’ quarters, a powder magazine and two barracks – all built of sandstone.
+Several buildings had been completed by March 1, 1870, including a commissary and quartermaster storehouse, hospital, five officers’ quarters, a powder magazine, and two barracks – all built of sandstone.
 Construction continued for the entire existence of the fort, and it was deactivated before it was ever actually completed.
 In the end, the fort contained at least 40 buildings and covered more than 1600 acres.

 The post supported as many as 500 troops at its peak, including famous frontier units like the 4th and 10th Cavalries.
 Notable military commanders included Ranald Mackenzie, William’ Pecos Bill’ Shafter, and Benjamin Grierson, who commanded several regiments of buffalo soldiers of the 10th Cavalry.

-In addition to protecting settlers, stagecoaches, wagon trains, and the United States mail, the troops also participated in several successful campaigns against the Comanche Indians and played an important role in the suppression of illegal profiteering between the Mexican and American traders known as Comancheros.
+In addition to protecting settlers, stagecoaches, wagon trains, and the United States mail, the troops also participated in several successful campaigns against the Comanche Indians.
+They played an essential role in suppressing illegal profiteering between the Mexican and American traders known as Comancheros.

-In September 1872, Colonel Ranald S. Mackenzie and his troops, familiarly referred to as “Mackenzie’s Raiders,” successfully attacked a large Comanche camp, killing 23 warriors.
-When the battle was over, 127 women and children were marched to Fort Concho where they were imprisoned through the winter in the stone corral.
+In September 1872, Colonel Ranald S. Mackenzie and his troops, familiarly referred to as “Mackenzie’s Raiders,” successfully attacked a sizeable Comanche camp, killing 23 warriors.
+When the battle was over, 127 women and children were marched to Fort Concho, where they were imprisoned through the winter in the stone corral.
 In the spring of 1873, the women and children were then sent to the Indian reservation near Fort Sill, Oklahoma.